API¶

 - signalSignal

-- cut(start: float | None = None, stop: float | None = None, include_ends: bool = True, integer_interpolation_mode: IntInterpolationModeType | IntegerInterpolation = IntegerInterpolation.REPEAT_PREVIOUS_SAMPLE, float_interpolation_mode: FloatInterpolationModeType | FloatInterpolation = FloatInterpolation.LINEAR_INTERPOLATION) Signal [source]¶
+- cut(start: float | None = None, stop: float | None = None, include_ends: bool = True, integer_interpolation_mode: Literal[0, 1, 2] | IntegerInterpolation = IntegerInterpolation.REPEAT_PREVIOUS_SAMPLE, float_interpolation_mode: Literal[0, 1] | FloatInterpolation = FloatInterpolation.LINEAR_INTERPOLATION) Signal[source]¶

-start timestamp for cutting
+Start timestamp for cutting.

-stop timestamp for cutting
+Stop timestamp for cutting.

-interpolation mode for integer signals; default 0
+Interpolation mode for integer signals.

 1 - linear interpolation